 | Follow-up | Secure messaging inside the portal | Schedule a new visit |

-For uncomplicated ED in men without cardiovascular contraindications, our nurse practitioners typically start with either sildenafil 50 mg on-demand or tadalafil 10 mg on-demand as first-line — both are generic, well-tolerated, and high-efficacy.
+For uncomplicated ED in men without cardiovascular contraindications, our clinicians typically start with either sildenafil 50 mg on-demand or tadalafil 10 mg on-demand as first-line — both are generic, well-tolerated, and high-efficacy.
 Which one we pick usually comes down to duration preference: sildenafil for a planned encounter within a few hours, tadalafil for more flexible timing across 24 to 36 hours.
 We raise the idea of daily low-dose tadalafil (2.5–5 mg) for patients who prefer continuous function without timing doses — especially those with concurrent benign prostatic hyperplasia.
 We do not dispense ED medication when nitrates are on board, when recent cardiac events are present, or when the history suggests vascular, hormonal, or neurogenic ED that needs workup beyond a prescription.

-Bidwell Health's nurse practitioners hold active, autonomous-practice licensure in 12 states — Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, New York, Utah, Virginia, and Washington.
-State-by-state licenses are publicly verifiable through each state's board of nursing.
+Bidwell Health's clinicians hold active clinical licensure in 11 states — Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, and Washington.
+Clinician credentials are independently verifiable through state license lookup systems.
 Select your state:

 Please establish with a primary care provider, urologist, or cardiologist — either alongside or instead of a telehealth visit — if any of the following situations apply.
-These need an in-person exam, lab workup, or cardiovascular evaluation that async telehealth can't safely provide, and they change the appropriate starting treatment:
+These need an in-person exam, lab workup, or cardiovascular evaluation that online telehealth can't safely provide, and they change the appropriate starting treatment:

 Yes, for uncomplicated erectile dysfunction in adult men who are not taking nitrates or nitric oxide donors, have no recent cardiovascular events, and whose cardiovascular risk is well-controlled.
 Per AUA guidelines, PDE5 inhibitors (sildenafil, tadalafil, vardenafil) are first-line pharmacotherapy after cardiovascular risk assessment.
 Sudden-onset ED under age 40, severe cardiovascular disease, recent MI or stroke, and Peyronie's disease require in-person evaluation.